eclipse-threadx/getting-started/MXChip/AZ3166/readme.md

 ### Build the image

-We will build the image in Ubuntu of WSL2.

-1. Open Ubuntu bash command line.

-1. Build the project with the script that invokes CMake and Ninja.

-    ```bash
-    cd ./getting-started/MXChip/AZ3166/

-    ./rebuild.sh
-    ```
+In your console or in File Explorer, run the script *rebuild.bat* at the following path to build the image:

+> *getting-started\MXChip\AZ3166\tools\rebuild.bat*

-1. After the build completes, confirm that a binary file was created in the following path
+After the build completes, confirm that the binary files were created in the following path:

-    ```bash
-    getting-started/MXChip/AZ3166/build/app/mxchip_azure_iot.bin
-    ```
+> *getting-started/MXChip/AZ3166/build/app/mxchip_azure_iot.bin*

 ### Flash the image

-1. Download and unzip [OpenOCD for Windows](https://gnutoolchains.com/arm-eabi/openocd/) to `C:\Program Files(x86)\OpenOCD`.
-Add `openocd.exe` path in Windows Path Environment Variables.

-1. Install ST-Link driver within unzipped OpenOCD folder by running `OpenOCD/drivers/ST-Link/stlink_winusb_install.bat`.

 1. Connect the Micro USB cable to the Micro USB port on the IoT DevKit, and then connect it to your computer.